0xPARC/0xparc-intro-book/src/groth16.typ

 - ($a_0$), $a_1$, ..., $a_ell$ are _public inputs_; and
 - $a_(ell+1)$, $a_1$, ..., $a_n$ are _private inputs_.

+== Interpolation

+The basic idea of Groth16 is to interpolate polynomials through the coefficients of the $m$ equations, then work with KZG commitments to these polynomials.
+(This is sort of the opposite of the interpolation in PLONK (@plonk), where we interpolate a polynomial through Peggy's solution $(a_0, ..., a_n)$.

 #todo[Deal with trusted setup]

 == Trusted setup